Definition of Resistance

 Unit of Resistance

-On application of one volt of potential difference across the resistance cause 1 ampere current to flow through it, then the resistance is equal to 1 Ω. The unit of resistance is volt per ampere or ohm, named after George Ohm.
+Applying one volt of potential difference across the resistance causes a 1-ampere current to flow through it; then, the resistance is equal to 1 Ω. The unit of resistance is volt per ampere or ohm, named after George Ohm.
 The symbol of Ohm is omega (Ω ).
 The SI unit of the resistance is Ohm(Ω)

 R = V/I ( Ohm’s Law)